LLNL/radiuss-shared-ci/docs/sphinx/user_guide/build_and_test.rst

 =========

 In the workflow described above, there are 4 levels of scripts to control the build of a package.
-From the lower to the higher level:
+From the lowest to the highest level:

 * The *build system* is controlled by a configuration file (whether generated by Spack or not).
-* The *Spack package* is controlled by the spec provided and spack configuration.
+* The *Spack package* is controlled by the spec provided and Spack configuration.
 * *Uberenv* takes a spec and a json configuration file.
-* A ``build-and-test.sh`` script also sometimes called test driver.
-The one in Umpire and RAJA requires a spec and some other control variables.
+* A ``build-and-test.sh`` script, which is a test driver.
+The scripts in Umpire and RAJA requires a spec and some other control variables.

-Now, when it comes to debugging, each level has some requirements to reproduce a failing build:
+When debugging, each level has requirements to reproduce a failing build:

 * The ``build-and-test.sh`` script typically runs in CI context.
 This means that it may not be designed to run outside CI.
 It is better if it does, and we try to do that in RADIUSS, but it is not guaranteed.
-Uberenv provides a turnkey way to install the project and its dependencies.
+Uberenv provides a turnkey way to install a project and its dependencies.
 It is usually a good way to reproduce a build on a given machine.
 The CI creates working directories in which the Uberenv install directory *may* persist, but it is better to reproduce in a local clone.
 * Reproducing a build with ``Spack`` by itself requires a deep knowledge of it.
   Fortunately, Uberenv simplifies much of the complexity by encoding many Spack usage mechanics.
 We recommend that you use Uberenv to generate the Spack instance.
-Then, loading the spack instance generated and working with it is relatively simple and safe.
+Then, loading the Spack instance generated and working with it is relatively simple and safe.
-* Going down to the ``build system`` is also doable, especially when using the generated configuration files.
-Once spack has installed the dependencies and generated the configuration files, the latter can be used to control the build of the code and this should not require using Spack.
+* Going down to a project ``build system`` is also doable, especially when using generated configuration files.
+Once Spack has installed dependencies and generated configuration files, the latter can be used to control the build of the code, which should not require using Spack.

 .. _radiuss-spack-configs: https://github.com/LLNL/radiuss-spack-configs